ehcastroh/ms-hackathon22/README.md

 - **Server** - an ATS engineer that is responsible for completing one, many, or all of the customer-onboarding processes.
 - **Service** - the act of carrying out and completing a process, performed by a Server.
 - **Event** - an instantaneous or temporal occurrence that may change the system state.
-- **Resource** - are Servers. i.e., ATS Engineers, that ATS makes available to its customers they - **Process** - a simulation construct that encapsulates a customer using a resource that leads to a transition event.
+- **Resource** - are Servers. i.e., ATS Engineers, that ATS makes available to its customers
+- **Process** - a simulation construct that encapsulates a customer using a resource that leads to a transition event.
 - **Arrival Rate ($\lambda$)** is the number of customers arriving per unit time -- a Poisson process at a rate of $\lambda = 1/E(A)$, where $A$ is the arrival time.
   - e.g., 3 customers per week.
 - **Service Rate ($\mu$)** is the number of customers that a single server can serve per unit time -- each customer requires an exponentially distributed service time period with an average service rate of $\mu = 1/E(S)$, where $S$ is the time it takes to complete a service.